 - You have a sufficient level of English proficiency (see below);

-- Note: ESHCC students wishing to enter the Master’s programme, should have obtained at least 15 EC in the field of communication and media.
+- Note: ESHCC students wishing to enter the Master’s programme, are advised to obtain at least 15 EC in the field of communication and media.
 ESHCC students are not automatically admitted to the Master’s programme of their choice: they still need to go through the full selection procedure.